MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-job-definition.md

 ms.date: 11/03/2023
 ---

-# Migrate Spark Job Definition from Azure Synapse to Fabric
+# Migrate Spark job definition from Azure Synapse to Fabric

 To move Spark job definitions (SJD) from Azure Synapse to Fabric, you have two different options: